majick/entry/README.md

 Paste comments can be disabled on individual pastes using the paste settings menu.
 The paste settings menu can be disabled by changing config `app.enable_paste_settings` to false.

 Users are automatically tagged with an association with the first paste (not comment) that they create.
 This can be disabled by changing config `app.auto_tag` to false.
+If you want to require somebody already has an association to create a paste, you can set config `app.association_required` to true.

 ### Paste Builder